 Getting a Refund

-Customers should reach out to the store's customer service department to discuss the problem of late shipping.
+Customers should reach out to the store's customer service department to discuss the problem of their late shipping.
 It helps to have the information about the purchase on hand.
 This includes the date and amount of the purchase, the shipping charge, the name of the carrier, the shipping invoice number, and the date the package was received.
-Most good customer service representatives try to solve customers' problems.

 It is irritating when an important purchase fails to arrive on time.
 If it happens, it's important to remain calm and polite when speaking with a customer service representative, even when it's clear that they are bad at their jobs.
 When customers get angry and demanding and lose control, representatives are permitted to hang up on the "abusive" customer.
 When that happens, the customer is back to square one.